A physics-based model of swarming jellyfish: Discussion and results

 We observe that the structure formation process heavily depends on the combination of $\varepsilon_{{\cal C},0}$ and $\varepsilon_{\mathbf{U},0}$.
 When swimming against the flow is switched off or if it is weak, the jellyfish follow scattered trajectories and mostly get trapped inside the corners of the domain, causing a large spread and a relatively high order of the swarm due to compression at the walls (Fig.~\ref{fig: jelly structure formation} black and blue curves and Fig.~\ref{fig: vortex avoidance scatter plots} panels (i, j, m, n)).

 With increased $\varepsilon_{{\cal C},0}$ the swarm transitions into a single patch in the center (Fig.~\ref{fig: vortex avoidance scatter plots} panels (h, k, l, o, p)) which has a minimal spread and a minimal order.
 The latter is a consequence of the constant regrouping due to agents that bump into the cluster and advection.
-On the contrary, when the agents orient more against the flow, they are able to group into long lasting and coexisting coherent structures, namely filarments (Fig.~\ref{fig: vortex avoidance scatter plots} (a-g)) and rings (Fig.~\ref{fig: vortex avoidance scatter plots} (a,b,e,f)) that can also coexist.
-Most prominent is the transition for the optimal, $\varepsilon_{\mathbf{U},0}=0.16$.
-For this setting, the swarm undergoes a transition from ring patterns over filarments towards patches.
-This transition is indeed signified by two jumps in the spread $\Delta \Sigma$ and an increase of local order before the system settles into the disordered patch (see Fig.~\ref{fig: jelly structure formation} panel (a)).
-In contrast, for $\varepsilon_{\mathbf{U},0}=1$, the swarm transitions later from ring patterns into filarments.
-Based on this investigation, we chose $\varepsilon_{\cal C}=0.08$ as an optimal value (red dimanond in Fig.~\ref{fig: jelly structure formation}) as it ensures a certain criticality in the system.
+On the contrary, when the agents orient more against the flow, they are able to group into long lasting and coexisting coherent structures, namely filaments (Fig.~\ref{fig: vortex avoidance scatter plots} (a-g)) and rings (Fig.~\ref{fig: vortex avoidance scatter plots} (a,b,e,f)).
+Most prominent is the transition for the optimal, $\varepsilon_{\mathbf{U},0}=0.16$\ rad\ s$^{-1}$.
+For this setting, the swarm undergoes a transition from ring patterns over filaments towards patches.
+This transition is indeed signified by two jumps in the spread $\Delta \Sigma$ and an increase of local order before the system settles into the disordered patch ({see green lines in Fig.~\ref{fig: jelly structure formation}}).
+In contrast, for $\varepsilon_{\mathbf{U},0}=1$\ rad\ s$^{-1}$, the swarm transitions later from ring patterns into filaments.
+Based on this investigation, we chose $\varepsilon_{\cal C}=0.08$\ rad\ s$^{-1}$ {($\varepsilon_{\bf U}=0.16$\ rad\ s$^{-1}$) as an optimal pair of coupling values (red diamond in Fig.~\ref{fig: jelly structure formation}, see also Fig.~\ref{fig: vortex avoidance scatter plots optimal case}).
+It gives rise to a dynamics that sits ''in between'' scattered states and patches and thus, ensures a relatively rich behavior of the simulation model as already small variations of $\varepsilon_{\cal C}$ will lead to a significant change in the swarming patterns.
+We again favor such a behavior as it mimics the frequently encountered phenomenon of \textit{criticality} in biological systems \cite{hesse2014self,mora2011biological}}